How to Build a Go-To-Market (GTM) System That Generates Business on Autopilot

 Why outbound first is not always the right starting point

-Now, we’re not dogmatic about this.
-There are situations where starting with outbound testing is not the right move, and you have to read the room to come up with a successful GTM strategy.
+Now, we're not dogmatic about this.
+There are absolutely cases where outbound first is the wrong move, and we want to be honest about that.

 The 6-layer GTM framework we use to design a strategy and map the full system